-This bill amends the Code of West Virginia to allow magistrates or judges to order mental health evaluations for defendants charged with specific offenses related to domestic violence and threats of terroristic acts before setting bail.
-The evaluation, conducted by a licensed mental health provider, aims to assess whether the defendant requires mental health treatment or counseling as a condition of their bond.
-The evaluation must be scheduled within ten days of the order, and the examiner is required to submit a report to the magistrate within 48 hours of completion.
+This bill amends the Code of West Virginia to require mental health evaluations for defendants charged with specific offenses before setting bail.
+The offenses include violations of domestic violence protective orders, personal safety orders, and certain domestic violence and terroristic threat charges.
+A magistrate or judge may order the evaluation to determine if the defendant requires mental health treatment or counseling as a condition of bond.
+The evaluation must be conducted by a licensed mental health provider within ten days of the order, and the examiner is required to submit a report to the magistrate within 48 hours of completing the evaluation.

 Statutes affected: Introduced Version: 62-1C-1a